costoffreedom/costoffreedom-book/book/opening:freedom/inside-or-outside-the-movement.md

 licenses, from a total open commons to a network of managed commons, have way too much in common to subscribe to a purge mentality within free knowledge.
-I’m a lot less strict about applying definitions of freedom to people - those definitions are for knowledge objects!
-And I'm a lot more inclusive of different opinions within the free knowledge movement than I used to be.
-It means that at least I'm no longer paying the cost within the movement, and I’m reserving all the resources for the costs outside the movement.</p>
+I’m a lot less strict about applying definitions of freedom to people – those definitions are for knowledge objects!
+And I’m a lot more inclusive of different opinions within the free knowledge movement than I used to be.
+It means that at least I’m no longer paying the cost within the movement, and I’m reserving all the resources for the costs outside the movement.</p>